 It may be surprising, but medical bills aren’t always correct.
 Errors can and do happen, and they can be costly if you don’t catch them.
 As you review your bill and EOB, keep an eye out for some of the most common billing mistakes.
 These include duplicate charges for the same service, charges for procedures you never received, or incorrect patient or insurance information.
 If something looks wrong, don’t hesitate to question it.
 Your memory of the visit is a valuable tool, so if the bill doesn’t match your experience, it’s worth investigating.
 You have the right to an accurate bill.

-Received a Surprise ER Bill?
-Here’s What to Do
+Got a Surprise ER Bill?
+Here’s What to Do Next

 Getting an unexpected bill after an already stressful emergency room visit can feel overwhelming.
 But don’t panic.
 You have rights and resources available to you.
 The key is to be proactive and methodical.
 By taking a few deliberate steps, you can get clarity on the charges, identify potential errors, and find the best path forward.
 Think of it as taking control of the situation, one step at a time.
 Let’s walk through exactly what you should do when that surprise bill lands in your mailbox.